igemsoftware/UESTC_Software2015/README.md

 ## Features

-### Get minimal gene set
+### Reference species select
-You can choose at least 4 spcies to get their minimal gene set.
+This is the first part of MCCAP, and all the work of constructing  a minimal cell start from here.
+User can choose appropriate reference species according to their own needs.
+You can choose species(at least 4) which you wanted by pull them to right side or double clicking them.
 ![](https://github.com/igemsoftware/UESTC_Software2015/blob/master/MCCAP_Project_Windows/README_image/genepick.png)
 The minimal set is divided into four part, you can download it in csv format.
 MCCAP will alse produce the result of pathway and module at the same time.
 ![](https://github.com/igemsoftware/UESTC_Software2015/blob/master/MCCAP_Project_Windows/README_image/showresults.png)